google-research/vmoe/README.md

   Rodolphe Jenatton, André Susano Pinto, Daniel Keysers, and Neil Houlsby.

-We will soon provide a colab analysing one of the models that we have released, as well as "config" files to train from scratch and fine-tune checkpoints.
+We will soon provide a Colab analysing one of the models that we have released, as well as "config" files to train from scratch and fine-tune checkpoints.
 Stay tuned.